-If you feed them the peppers raw you must make sure that you wash it properly to ensure that you get rid of any pesticides that can be present on the skin.
+If you feed the peppers raw you must make sure that you wash them properly to ensure that you get rid of any pesticides that can be present on the skin.
 This is especially important if you have non-organic bell peppers.

 Does the color matter?

 Rats can eat all the color variants of bell peppers.
 However, they usually prefer the sweeter variants which tend to be orange, red, and yellow bell peppers.